 On August 24, 2021, encumbrances related to the student residence were removed from the loan agreement.
-At the same time, \$3,900 of the tax-exempt bonds used to acquire the property were paid off using proceeds from a new \$3,900 loan issued by First Republic Bank.
+At the same time, \$3,900 of the tax-exempt bonds used to acquire the property were paid off using proceeds from a new \$3,900 loan issued by the Ballet's primary bank.
 The new loan, the Jackson Street loan, is secured by the student residence, has an interest rate of 3.4%, partially amortizes after 2 years, and fully matures on August 24, 2031, with a final balloon payment of \$2,888 due at such time.